Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Results

-Finally, Pop.~II-I BHNSs yield a MRD peaking at $z\sim2.5$ ($\mathcal{R}_{\rm BHNS}(z\sim2.5)\sim60\,\rm Gpc^{-3}\,yr^{-1}$) due to the combined effect of star formation rate density \citep{madau2017} and dependence on metallicity \citep{sevn2023}.
+Finally, Pop.~II-I BHNSs yield a MRD peaking at $z\sim2.5$ ($\mathcal{R}_{\rm BHNS}(z\sim2.5)\sim60\,\rm Gpc^{-3}\,yr^{-1}$) due to the combined effect of the star formation rate density \citep{madau2017} and the dependence on metallicity \citep{sevn2023}.
 Our comparison sample from \citet{sevn2023} including Pop.~I stars dominates over the contribution of Pop.~II stars up to $z\sim7$.

 Here, we note the seeming contradiction that the BHNS MRD from Pop.~II-I stars is lower than the BHNS MRD from Pop.~II stars alone at $z\sim{7-15}$.
-However, we remind that the compact object MRD from Pop.~II-I stars reported by \citet{sevn2023} was obtained with several different assumptions compared to the new MRDs presented here.
-The main differences are the maximum ZAMS mass (assumed to be only 150 M$_\odot$ by \citealt{sevn2023}), and the different cosmic star formation rate density $\psi{}(z,Z)$.
+However, we note that the compact object MRD from Pop.~II-I stars reported by \citet{sevn2023} was obtained with several different assumptions compared to the new MRDs presented here.
+The main differences are the maximum ZAMS mass (assumed to be only 150 M$_\odot$ by \citealt{sevn2023}), and the different cosmic star formation rate density, $\psi{}(z,Z)$.
 Specifically, \cite{sevn2023} obtain $\psi{}(z,Z)$ from \cite{madau2017} assuming a log-normal metallicity distribution with a narrow dispersion $\sigma_\mathrm{Z}=0.1$ (see Fig.~\ref{fig:sfrd} and Appendix~\ref{app:sevn}), whereas here we assume self-consistent values of $\psi{}(z,Z)$ for both Pop.~II and III stars directly derived from \textsc{a-sloth} (\citealp{hartwig2022, hartwig2024}; Liu at al., in prep.).
-Assuming a narrow metallicity dispersion suppresses pockets of metal-poor star formation, as already discussed by \citet{sgalletta2024}.
+Assuming a narrow metallicity dispersion suppresses pockets of metal-poor star formation, as has already been discussed by \citet{sgalletta2025}.
+Table~\ref{table:mrd_bhns} reports a summary of the main results of this section.